hpehl/whatunga/README.md

 ## Path

-Specifies an object or attribute in the project model.
-Could be a specific attribute like `host-master.server1.port-offset` or an object like `main-server-group`.
-For bulk operations the path can include wildcards.
+For some commands you need to provide a path.
+A path specifies an object or attribute in the project model.
+This could be a specific attribute like `hosts[host-master].servers[0].port-offset` or an object like `server-groups[main-server-group]`.
+For bulk operations the path can include a range (which follows the [rules for slices](http://tour.golang.org/#33) in the Go language).

 To set the auto start flag of all servers in the group `staging-group` use the following command:

-    set staging-group.*.auto-start true

-If the object is part of a collection you can also use an index (zero based) or a range (from..to) together with the objects type.
-To avoid naming conflicts you have to prefix the relevant path segment with `'` in that case:

-	# Set the auto start flag of the fifth server of the third host
-	set 'hosts[2].servers[4].auto-start true
+    set server-groups[staging-group].servers[:].auto-start true

-	// set the profiles of server groups 3, 4 and 5 to "full-ha"
-	set 'server-groups[2..4].profile full-ha

 ## Value

-Can be simple values like `100`, `true` or `"128MB"` or full JSON encoded objects like `{"name":"s2jvm","heap":{"initial":"1GB","max":"2GB"},"options":["-server"]}`.
+Values can be simple values like `100`, `true` or `"128MB"` or full JSON encoded objects like `{"name":"s2jvm","heap":{"initial":"1GB","max":"2GB"},"options":["-server"]}`.

-If the path addresses multiple objects you can provide multiple values:
+If the path specified multiple objects you can provide multiple values:

 	# Set the auto start flag of the servers of host master to the given values
-	set master.*.auto-start true,false,false,true
+	set hosts[master].servers[:].auto-start true,false,false,true

 ## Naming